GafferHQ/gaffer/doc/source/WorkingWithThePythonScriptingAPI/TutorialNodeGraphEditingInPython/index.md

 Before you begin, we highly recommend you complete the [Assembling the Gaffer Bot](../../../GettingStarted/TutorialAssemblingTheGafferBot/index.md) tutorial.

-## The _Python Editor_ ##
+## The Python Editor ##

-With the built-in _Python Editor_, you can build and modify the node graph, test API code and syntax, return plug values, and query scenes and images.
-In the default layout, the editor is in the bottom-right panel, under a tab next to the _Hierarchy View_.
+With the built-in Python Editor, you can build and modify the node graph, test API code and syntax, return plug values, and query scenes and images.
+In the default layout, the editor is in the bottom-right panel, under a tab next to the Hierarchy View.

-The bottom-half of the _Python Editor_ is the code input field.
+The bottom-half of the Python Editor is the code input field.
 The top-half is the code output log.
 Try executing a "Hello, World!" command:

 1. Type `print "Hello, World!"` into the input field.
 2. Hit <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to execute the code.